lschierer/RUT/packages/luke/20070724/still-free-to-read-the-bible.md

 ---

-title: Still free to read the Bible
+title: "Still free to read the Bible"
 date: 2007-07-24 16:23:24
 tags:
   -  morality-religion